 Install a carbide saw into the Micro-Drill System.
 Set the speed to maximum and machine a groove in the edge of the circuit board where the new base material will be installed.
-The groove must be centered in the edge to ensure that the new piece will fit properly.
+The groove must be centered on the edge to ensure that the new piece will fit properly.
 The groove width should be approximately 1/3 of the PC board thickness.
 The groove depth should be approximately double the groove width.
 (See Figure 2)

 Cut a piece of replacement base board material that is the same thickness and type as the piece removed.
-The replacement piece may be over-sized, the excess material will be removed after the replacement piece has been epoxied in place.
+The replacement piece may be oversized, the excess material will be removed after the replacement piece has been epoxied in place.